iayanpahwa/iayanpahwa.github.io/_posts/2017-08-06-Reverse-Engineering-IoT-Devices.md

 done
 exit 0
 ```
+You can mimic any color using RGB values from a color picker like a [HTML color picker](https://www.w3schools.com/colors/colors_picker.asp).

 Video:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/g1_8cY--fIM" frameborder="0" allowfullscreen></iframe>

 ### Thoughts
 Though it was a fun project to reverse engineer the functioning of an IoT Device, it was sad to see the packets were not cryptic or ciphered.
-Companies are focusing reducing time to market of their IoT product but in this process they're not taking utmost measure to secure there devices, this is a mere Bluetooth Smart bulb which cannot do much cyber harm and damage, the best a hacker can do is change your room lights color :P, but think of same os your smart door lock, then the entry to your garage or home can be compromised, or a tcp based device which can act as botnet in time of DDoS attacks, The most disappointed part is seeing vendor using example codes by chip-manufacturers, Texas Instruments in this case, not even changing 128-bit UUID flexibility of which is provided by Bluetooth protocol itself.
+Companies are focusing on reducing time to market of their IoT product but in this process they're not taking utmost measure to secure there devices, this is a mere Bluetooth Smart bulb which cannot do much cyber harm and damage, the best a hacker can do is change your room lights color :P, but think of same as your smart door lock, then the entry to your garage or home can be compromised, or a tcp based device which can act as botnet in time of DDoS attacks, The most disappointed part is seeing vendor using example codes by chip-manufacturers, Texas Instruments in this case.
+Not even changing 128-bit UUID flexibility of which is provided by Bluetooth protocol itself.

 ### Next step
-Since I've a working API now, I am planning to make a small project, fetching weather data of my lcoation from an online service such as Yahoo Weather or Weather Underground and making my bulb reflect to weather changes, like breathing blue in case of rain, white if bright sunny or orange on a warm day.
-Stay Tuned :)
+Since I've a working API now, I am planning to make a small project, fetching weather data of my location from an online service such as Yahoo Weather or Weather Underground and making my bulb reflect to weather changes, like breathing blue in case of rain, white if bright sunny or orange on a warm day.
+I may use Python Bluez API(pyBlue or something) Stay Tuned and thanks for reading :)